currentxchange/Music-NFT-Standard/README.md

 > ℹ️  Important

 Using this schema does NOT mean that each template must have every field filled, but you can only choose from fields in your future templates.
 You may add fields to the schema later, but not remove them.
-New fields will appear at the end, thus, best modify this standard to your needs before deploying.
-It's also possible to manually create a schema with this as a guide, like CAIT did
+New fields will appear at the end, thus, best to modify this standard to your needs before deploying.

 # cXc Music Schema 🎸